-2022 County-wide Act 167 Stormwater Management Model Ordinance
+County-wide Act 167 Stormwater Management Plan and 2022 Model Ordinance Update

 Links to updated versions of the adopted Model Ordinance and supporting documents can be found below.
 The following documents were also updated for consistency with the changes to the Model Ordinance: Appendix B, Appendix E, the Matrix of Minimum Standards, Summary of Changes, and Summary of Options.
 Municipalities should reference these latest documents when updating their ordinance to be consistent with PA DEP’s 2022 Model Ordinance and the County-wide Act 167 Model Stormwater Ordinance.

-- County-wide Act 167 Stormwater Management Model Ordinance with all changes highlighted (Updated 6/2/2022 with PA DEP revisions)
+- County-wide Act 167 Stormwater Management Model Ordinance with all changes highlighted (Word document) (Final PADEP reviewed version, Updated 12/1/2022)

-- Model Ordinance Appendix A: Simplified Approach to Stormwater Management for Small Projects (Word)
+- Model Ordinance Appendix A: Simplified Approach to Stormwater Management for Small Projects (Word document)

-- Model Ordinance Appendix B: Conservation Design and Low Impact Development Site Design (Updated 6/2/2022)
+- Model Ordinance Appendix B: Conservation Design and Low Impact Development Site Design (Word document, Updated 6/2/2022)

 - Model Ordinance Appendix C (Complete PDF):

-- Model Ordinance Appendix D: West Nile Virus Design Guidance (Word)
+- Model Ordinance Appendix D: West Nile Virus Design Guidance (Word document)

 - Model Ordinance Appendix E: Stormwater Best Management Practices and Conveyances Operation and Maintenance Sample Agreement (Updated 6/2/2022)